 The result is my new EP “Works 14-18”, a collection of tracks written and produced sometime or other between 2014 and 2018 – the tail end of my university years and the start of my professional career.
 As a nice bonus, I’ve found that mixing and polishing up these tunes has helped me brush up my rusty mixing and production skills, and allowed me to get used to my current studio space in our basement, which I’m hoping to parlay into more music-making in the years to come!

 So, there you have it.
-My pal Steve and I run a label on the side, “Half Past Vibe Records,” and we’re putting these tunes out in just under a week, at which point you’ll be able to listen on Spotify, or purchase the EP on Bandcamp (you can even pre-order it now).
+My pal Steve and I run a label on the side, “Half Past Vibe Records,” and we put these tunes out on Spotify and Bandcamp, available now.
 I’m pretty proud of these tunes – they represent a sample of a good chunk of my mid-20s, and with them out in the world, more folks than just myself can enjoy them!

 Steve Bjornson and I DJing somewhere in Metchosin in 2019, with Steve doing his best Richard D. James face